Top 10 Tips To Quit Your Day Job And Become A Full Time Yoga Teacher

 The obvious niche for me was to combine my love of yoga with golf.
 After teaching a normal yoga class for almost three years, I started to teach yoga at a golf academy.

 The main perk of being an expert in a niche is that you don’t have a lot of competition.
 That means you can become an expert within the niche fairly quickly and start creating several residual streams of income by coming up with Information Products that serves your niche (e.g. Yoga For Senior Golfers).
-To find out how to create and sell Information Products, take a peek at the Yogi Infopreneur Kit.

 The successful yoga teachers, the ones who make a full time living, all have a yoga niche and host one or more yoga retreats for that niche each year.